Why dynamic pricing is not just "sale at scale"

 Retailers should make use of the knowledge of their sales channels by:

 By making this information available frequently, the retailer has powerful resources to determine the optimal price on a weekly or daily basis.
 As a result, supply and demand are better matched, so that drastic price reductions at the end of the season are limited to a minimum which in the end safeguards product margins.

 While it is easy to apply dynamic pricing in the online world today, it is still a challenge to execute dynamic pricing in the physical store.
 Typically, store staff use printed lists with short product descriptions to find and discount products.
 Due to the high turnover in staff, not every employee is experienced and able to find and recognize products quickly when using these lists.

-Recent developments in the !D Cloud app help store staff to perform price changes.
-By showing a visual list of nearby products which needs to be adjusted, the process is contextualized and easy understandable so that any staff member can re-price fast, flexible and with less errors.
-Next to that, the app provides important suggestions to replenish products from the back of house so that product availability is secured, and ‘unnecessary’ markdowns are prevented.
+Recent developments in the iD Cloud app help store staff to perform price changes.
+By showing a visual list of nearby products which needs to be adjusted, the process is contextualized and easily understandable so that any staff member can re-price fast, flexible and with fewer errors.
+Next to that, the app provides important suggestions to replenish products from the back of the house so that product availability is secured, and "unnecessary" markdowns are prevented.

 The most fundamental benefit of RFID is that accurate stock data is secured.
-By having an EPCIS repository next to RFID, it becomes possible to have a centralized view on stock of all physical stores and distribution centers in real time.
+By having an EPCIS repository next to RFID, it becomes possible to have a centralized view of the stock of all physical stores and distribution centres in real-time.
 Therefore, pricing tools will always have the most accurate and recent stock data available, resulting in the best analyzes and decisions.

-By making use of !D Cloud as a RFID solution, the first fundamental step is made to digitalize the brick-and-mortar store.
+By making use of iD Cloud as an RFID solution, the first fundamental step is made to digitalize the brick-and-mortar store.
 The solution enables high-accurate store processes so that sophisticated pricing strategies can be created and executed in all sale channels – delivering a consistent and credible shopping experience for the customer.